Classy-Brian/MealPlanningApp-Team-Blue/notes.md

 -- TO RUN THE SERVER --
 type in console: npm run dev

+-- TO RUN THE FRONT-END --
+type in console: npx expo start

 -- BACKEND: Step by step what I did --

 1. Created backend and frontend folder